aws-samples/amazon-personalize-live-event-contextualization/README.md

 This is the first prerequisite for this solution.
 An custom user-personalization style campaign needs to be set up on Amazon Personalize.
 Please refer to this link for choosing a custom user-personalization recipe https://docs.aws.amazon.com/personalize/latest/dg/native-recipe-new-item-USER_PERSONALIZATION.html.
 This link explains how to setup a custom user-personalization recipe on Amazon Personalize.

 In order to setup the this custom user-personalization solution, the training data needs to be created.
 You can review the following link to understand how custom data sets and schemas work for Amazon Personalize. https://docs.aws.amazon.com/personalize/latest/dg/custom-datasets-and-schemas.html.
 As indicated on the previous document link, there are three dataset types namely interactions, users and items.
 The JSON structure below illustrates the scheme definition for each such data set.

-As outlined in the  blog https://aws.amazon.com/blogs/media/part-3-contextualized-viewer-engagement-and-monetization-for-live-ott-events, attached below are sample datasets to understand the dataset better.
+As outlined in the  blog https://aws.amazon.com/blogs/media/part-3-contextualized-viewer-engagement-and-monetization-for-live-ott-events, attached below are sample datasets to understand the dataset and their associated context better.
+For example, "items" over here refer to the micro-frontend components of the consumer application that is meant to deliver a personalized experience (refer to the blog).

 ***User Interaction Schema*** :